sproulel-zz/interesting_work/Resume.md

      * English (native speaker)
      * ???
      * This is what a nested list looks like.

-* Random tidbit
+     * Spanish (Fluent)

-* Other sort of impressive-sounding thing you did
+* Other sort of impressive-sounding thing I did
+* I was published in an article for Milton Hershey, for my internship with Penn State Hershey Medical Center.
+I ended up getting hired on full time.